liao12313/simpleme/README.md

 /* This is note for today */
-Learned a little of docker
+Learned a little of docker.
 I feel that goog is useless.
-I am bad code
+I am bad code.